SAP-samples/teched2025-AI166/exercises/ex5/README.md

 ## Exercise 5.2 User and Device Management

-1. Go back to J4C - https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule
+1. Go back to Joule for Consultants - https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule

-2. Ask J4C to guide you on how to do remote user and device management.
+2. Ask Joule for Consultants to guide you on how to do remote user and device management.
    Example queries:
    > * **One of the end-users has reported that their device is lost.
 What options do I have to remotely handle this situation without impacting any other user?**
    > * **I would like to revoke access.
 Can you please guide me on how do I do it?**

-3. Follow the steps mentioned by J4C.
+3. Follow the steps mentioned by Joule for Consultants.

-   > Since we have a monthly cloud shipment, J4C may not have the latest information.
+   > Since we have a monthly cloud shipment, Joule for Consultants may not have the latest information.
 In case you notice any discrepancy, please request assistance from the speaker.
 Alternatively, use the following steps to revoke access:

       > | Actions | Visual Aid |
       > |-----------|--------|